lemeow125/DRF_Template/README.md

 - Selenium (Optional, for webscraping with support for Chrome and Firefox drivers)
 - Stripe Subscriptions (Optional, with regular and pro-rated subscription support)
 - Notifications (via traditional RESTful endpoints)
-- CI/CD pipeline templating with Woodpecker for automated deployments
+- A working Woodpecker CI/CD template for automated deployments

 A live API demo can be found [here](https://api.template.06222001.xyz/swagger)

-## Development
+### Development

 - Create a copy of the `.env.sample` file and name it as `.env` in the same directory
 - Populate .env with values